Updated: Jan 26

 Some argue "kindred" is a made up word.
 It has a Germanic word (or two) "kin" and "kind" as the root of the word.
-The root "kin" means "family" and the word "kind" means "child" (or "offspring.")
+The root "kin" means "family" and the word "kind" means "child of the family" (or "offspring of the family.")
 A church is a group of people who are not blood related, but they claim to be children of Abraham by adoption in the "church."
 (The Greek word for "church" is "ekklesia", a word that means "chosen people" specifically stating that the "ekklesia" is largely Gentiles who are not blood related to Abraham but Abraham's children by adoption.).
 This is pretty much what a kindred is doing just not in the name of Yahweh or Christ.
 Using phrases like "hey brother" and "hey sister" and calling themselves a "family."
 Heathen Organizations and Heathen Kindreds, are really Heathen denominations and Heathen churches, which are modern institutions foreign to historical Heathenry.
 So what is the "institution" of historical Heathenry?
-The family.
+The family and Clan.
 Kuni is the Old Saxon word for "kin" or "family."
 This is your blood family, i.e. related by offspring/blood, i.e. the word "kind" meaning "offspring."
 Old Saxon has another important word: "Sibbia."
 (Old English is "Sibbe" and Old Norse is "Sibjon" in the singular and "Sifjar" in the plural.)
 Thor's wife's name "Sif" is related to this word.
 Sibbia is a bigger unit, comprising non-blood related people, like a spouse or a spouse of a family member.
 When Thunar (Thor) married Sib (Sif), she became part of Thunar's Sibbia.
 In addition, Sibbia includes your "siblings'" offspring.
 In Old Saxon, the name of Thunar's (Thor's) wife is "Sib."
 The Old Saxon word "Sibbia" is related to Sib's name.
 Our modern English word "Sibling" comes from the word "Sibbia" for "greater family."
 This includes those who married in, those who have died, and children of siblings.
 Old Saxon scholar Dr. Prisca Augustyn of Berkeley states in her book The Semiotics of Fate, Death, and the Soul in Germanic Culture: The Christianization of Old Saxon p.27 "The human being exists and acts only as a member of the sib, not as an independent individual.
 The importance of the sib is reflected in manifold acts of vengeance in the old sagas and epics, where it is not the specific individual that is sought out for revenge, but any member of that sib.
 The individual gains identity by belonging to the sib, everything on the outside is considered hostile.
 Not only is membership in the sib the fundamental requirement for legitimate existence in Germanic society, but to be excluded is equivalent to death.
 The significance of the sib as a source of protection, peace, and rightful existence transcends the visible world, and by a unifying principle the sib includes the dead and the unborn."
 In Old Saxon society, it was taboo to fail to name a new-born child after a deceased family member.
-In the Old Saxon Poem known as the Heliand, fitt 2, written circa 830 AD, Elizabeth wants to name her child John, but the family members protest saying that: "No one before was named so in our noble family’s clan.
+In the Old Saxon Poem known as the Heliand, fitt 2, written circa 830 AD, Elizabeth wants to name her child John, but the family members protested saying that: "No one before was named so in our noble family’s clan.
 We should choose for him another need-gathering name."
 In Old Saxon culture, it was not a proper custom to give a child any name the parents wanted.
 A child would be named after a past Ancestor within the clan, one who was no longer living.

 I am not saying that we should not form a local community or local communities.
 I am encouraging us to think more like our pre-christian roots.
 The local community I founded we all do two rituals, one as individuals or individual families, on the exact historical holiday date itself.
 We train our members to do home and group ritual.
 We schedule home ritual events on the historical holidays.
 But in addition, we do a group ritual, which we teach is less important than our home ritual.
 Our group rituals are scheduled for the Saturday closest to the historical holiday date, unless the holiday occurs on a Saturday.
 If it occurs on a Saturday, our group blot & sumble is scheduled on an adjacent Saturday to prioritize our members' Sibbias and home rituals first and foremost.